20 Fun and Easy EFL Icebreakers for Beginner Students: Step-by-Step Guide

 Two Truths and a Lie

-• Each student says three statements about themselves – two truths and one lie.
+Each student shares three statements about themselves — two true, one false.
+The class asks questions and guesses which statement is the lie.

 Find Someone Who